biomine-xyz/DeSci/README.md

 ## Governance
 - Data is recorded (anonymized) by lab
-- Only user can assemble shards back into a full data set (via private key?)
+- Only user can assemble shards back into a full data set
-- External users can get one-time, read-only access to the data if the user so chooses (via public key?)
+- Researchers can get one-time to the data if the user so chooses
-  - Only metadata they bargained for
+  - Only able to access metadata they bargained for
 - Data sharing is easy and transparent

 ## Features
 - Marketplace for data
-- DAO votes for research targets for Biomine research team
+- DAO can vote on research targets for Biomine research team
-- Get token for sharing data, know whom you share it with
+- Contributers (Bioneers) earn token for sharing data

 # Tasks
-- Learn about metabolomics data
-- Create a concept for blockchain
+- Flesh out a concept